dianab03/ZFrac-NN/MIDTERM_PROGRESS_REPORT.md

 ### 3.1 Datasets We're Using

-We picked three datasets where texture and structure matter:
+For now we've picked three datasets where texture and structure matter:

 | Dataset | What It Is | Why We Chose It |
 |---------|-----------|-----------------|